discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 A couple of weeks ago I got a notification from LinkedIn.
 Unlike the usual notifications, this was not from an anonymous recruiter viewing my profile.
 It was a post by [Russ Hyde](https://www.jumpingrivers.com/authors/russ-hyde/) who was looking for examples on how to organize the code in a Python Shiny app.
-He bumped into my post on the [topic](https://github.com/novica/pyshinywikidata) where where I describe a simple approach to package a Python Shiny app.
+He bumped into my repository on the [topic](https://github.com/novica/pyshinywikidata).
+For the curious, there is also an accompanying [blog post](post/packaging-a-python-shiny-app/) where where I describe a simple approach to package a Python Shiny app.

-It was a great reminder that I should look into my previous work, as I was anyhow trying to figure out way to deploy Python Shiny apps to Posit Connect.
+It was a great reminder that I should look into my previous work, as I was anyhow trying to figure out different ways to deploy Python Shiny apps to Posit Connect.

-At the same time the relatively new Python packager and project manager called [uv](https://docs.astral.sh/uv/) caught my attention with many internet resources about its features popping up at, more or less, at the same time (for example:
+At the same time the relatively new Python packager and project manager called [uv](https://docs.astral.sh/uv/) caught my attention with many internet resources about its features popping up, more or less, at the same time (for example:
 [demo project by Damjan](https://github.com/gdamjan/uv-getting-started), [Unified Python packaging with uv](https://talkpython.fm/episodes/show/476/unified-python-packaging-with-uv)).
-So I thought why test how Shiny for Python would work with `uv` and whether this package manager can be used to in a setup for deployments to Posit Connect.
+So I thought why not test how Shiny for Python would work with `uv` and whether this package manager can be used to in a setup for deployments to Posit Connect.